CMU-17313Q/nodebb-f24-logic-lords/UserGuide.md

 ### Posting Anonymously

 ### Content Filtering
-These are tests for checking if it filters inappropriate words and provide warning messages to users.
-The tests have been included to the test/post.js file from line 448 to 478.
-The testcases covers the different cases possible: (1) the title of the post contains an inappropriate word, (2) the message itself contains an inappropriate word, (3) both the title and the message does not contain any inappropriate word.
-And it checks for all these conditions.
-Because all the cases are taken into account in the testcases, the tests are sufficient.
+Content filtering functionality has been tested thoroughly, with test cases added to the test/post.js file from lines 448 to 478.
+These tests cover a variety of scenarios to ensure the system accurately detects inappropriate content: (1)The post's title contains inappropriate words, (2) The post's message contains inappropriate words, (3) Neither the title nor the message contains inappropriate words.
+Each test checks whether the system correctly identifies and handles these cases by displaying appropriate warning messages to users.
+Given that all possible scenarios are accounted for, the current set of test cases is comprehensive and sufficient to validate the content filtering mechanism.

 ### Bug Log